Arabic San Francisco

 We welcome anyone interested in the Arabic language and offer multiple levels of instruction in small class settings.
 The focus of the program is on the Levantine dialect of Arabic, though students in Level 1 will spend the first part of the program learning to read and write in Arabic.
 Students of all ages thrive in our supportive, high-energy, learning community while receiving individual attention.
 Emphasis is placed on conversation, accompanied by reading and writing (the latter includes grammar).
 The learning experience is enhanced by various teaching aids such as video, film clips, songs, drama, and audio material.
 Extracurricular activities include guest lecturers, Friday communal lunches, and singing.
 All students will receive a digital copy of the book used for instruction.
 If students want a hard copy of the book, they are responsible for purchasing it themselves.

-Summer 2022 dates are Monday through Friday, July 11 to July 29.
-Level I and II classes will be from 9 a.m.–12 p.m.
-Level III class will meet from 2–5 p.m.
+Summer 2023 dates are Monday through Friday, July 10 to July 28.
+Level I class will be from 9 a.m.–12 p.m.
+Level II and Level III classes will meet from 2–5 p.m.
 ALL INSTRUCTION WILL TAKE PLACE ONLINE.

 Arabic Instruction Level